-Find yourself closer to nature when you explore the rich landscape of the beautiful Cumberland Valley.
-OUr collection of picturesque trails will lead you to overlooks, pretty parks, and historic sites.
-Without the distractions of buzzing electronics and mundane to-do lists, we invite you to reconnect and find your passion in Cumberland Valley.
+Nature beckons in the form of picturesque trails, scenic mountains, rolling fields, and country roads that weave through the rich landscape of the beautiful Cumberland Valley.
+Take a deep breath and savor the quiet moments as you discover scenic overlooks, pretty parks, and historic sites while exploring the great outdoors.
+Without the distractions of buzzing electronics and mundane to-do lists, we invite you to reconnect with nature during your Weekend Easy in Cumberland Valley.

 Hiking & Biking

 Take on 46 miles of the famed 2,186-mile Appalachian Trail.
-AT journeys in Cumberland Valley include the midway point of the trail in Pine Grove Furnace State Park, the only museum in the country dedicated to hiking, the designated AT community of Boiling Springs, a hiker hostel and more.
-Our portion of the AT offers easy-access points and convenient parking, making it perfect for day hikes.
+AT journeys in Cumberland Valley include the midway point of the trail in Pine Grove Furnace State Park, the only museum in the country dedicated to hiking, the designated AT community of Boiling Springs, a hiker hostel, and more.
+Our portion of the AT offers easy-access points and convenient parking, making it perfect for day hikes or an overnight trek.

 Hiking options don't end with the AT.
 Find more great hiking hot spots by viewing our Top 10 Hikes list or the Day Hike Sampler trip idea.
-Valley hiking opportunities range in length, difficulty and terrain.
-If you're looking for a rewarding hike with a view try Pole Steeple or Flat Rock trails.
+Hiking opportunities in Cumberland Valley range in length, difficulty, and terrain.
+If you're looking for a rewarding hike with sweeping views try Pole Steeple or Flat Rock trails.

-If you are seeking a guided mountain biking adventure, contact Sacred Rides Michaux which offers rides tailored to your abilities and that will get you off the beaten path.
+If you are seeking a guided mountain biking adventure, Sacred Rides Michaux offers rides tailored to your abilities and that will get you off the beaten path.
+Read more to read more about some of our other lesser-known trails and parks.
+Adventure Explorations will help plan a guided half-day or full-day cycling adventure and even provide handmade road bikes imported from Italy.

 Water Trails & Fly-Fishing